alexanderjshapiro/cmpe-126/lib/lab06/README.md

 - Wikipedia article on [Insertion Sort](https://en.wikipedia.org/wiki/Insertion_sort)
 - Some of these functions are basically the same.
 Don't rewrite or paste code, just call the function with the altered inputs.
 - Keep track of your edge cases: empty, 1 item, 2+ items
-- You need to update 3 nodes every time you insert or remove: the previous Node, the selected Node, and the next Node.
+- You need to update 3 nodes every time you insert or remove: the previous LinkedListNode, the selected LinkedListNode, and the next LinkedListNode.